hphelion/documentation/community/community.install.baremetal.md

 The HP Helion OpenStack Community baremetal installation is provided as a compressed TAR file.
 To download and unpack this file, complete the following steps.

+**Note:** This install file is approximately 5.6GB and does not fit on a memory stick formatted as FAT32.
+If you are planning to store the installation files on removable media, use something like NTFS.

 1. Log in to your install system as root: